openwebdocs/owd-website/pages/content/posts/owd-projects-h1-2023.md

 ## Documenting interoperable Web/API features

-In January, [Dominique Hazaël-Massieux](https://www.w3.org/People/Dom/) came up with the [mdn-gaps tool](https://dontcallmedom.github.io/mdn-gaps/), which cross-checks between items in BCD, items in the specifications, and pages in MDN, to flag web platform features that are in at multiple browser engines, but don't yet have docs on MDN.
+At a meetup in January, someone mentioned that it would be great to have a tool to cross-check between BCD, the specifications, and MDN, to flag web platform features that have cross-browser support, but don't yet have docs on MDN.

+The next day, [Dominique Hazaël-Massieux](https://www.w3.org/People/Dom/) came up with [the mdn-gaps tool](https://dontcallmedom.github.io/mdn-gaps/), which does just that.

 This enabled us to start a project to document all Web/API features that are supported in at least three browser engines.
 We split this into phases: